MadBomber/htm/docs/examples/mcp-client.md

 you> What do you know about databases?

 [Tool Call] RecallTool
-  Arguments: {topic: "databases", limit: 5}
+  Arguments: {query: "databases", limit: 5}
 [Tool Result] RecallTool
   Result: {"memories": [...]}